keu/docs/astro/python-sdk.md

 ### Demo Setup

-The example DAGs in this project are based on a Postgres instance that is populated with the [pagila](https://dataedo.com/samples/html/Pagila/doc/Pagila_10/home.html) dataset.
+Several of the examples in this project are based on a Postgres instance populated with the [pagila](https://dataedo.com/samples/html/Pagila/doc/Pagila_10/home.html) dataset.
 This is a standard open dataset provided by Postgres that has a number of movies, actors, and directors.

 To set up the pagila dataset on your local machine: